karanveers969/Waterfox-AMOLED/README.md

 ## Security Notes

-Only resource files are modified .
+Only resource files are modified.
 No core app logic is touched.

 Re-signing is required, so if you prefer full control: